 As well as studying the qualification, you will also have the opportunity to re-take English and/or Maths qualifications within your timetable and study from a range of additional optional units such as Child Protection and Safeguarding, Duty of Care in health and Social Care Sector and Human Life Stages.

 Minimum entry requirements:

-• You should be able to show that you have a standard of literacy, numeracy and general education equivalent to five GCSEs at Level 3/E or above or
+• You should be able to show that you have a standard of literacy, numeracy and general education equivalent to five GCSEs at Grade 3 or above or

 • All students have access to our work placement programme

 • Visiting lecturers and professionals with specific knowledge in this field of work

 • First Aid training/AED Training/Health & Safety/Mental & Wellbeing enrichment